| Title | Sonic Rush |

 Very Strong

-Summary: Sonic Rush is a refreshing and innovative entry in the Sonic IP and a standout debut for the DS.
-It masterfully blends high-speed, responsive gameplay with inventive dual-screen mechanics and vibrant, nostalgic art.
+Summary: Sonic Rush is a refreshing and innovative 2D Sonic game, marking a strong debut on the DS.
+It combines high-speed, precise gameplay with inventive dual-screen mechanics and vibrant, nostalgic visuals.

-While its punishing stage design and precision-based puzzles might challenge some players, the dynamic soundtrack and engaging level design more than make up for it.
-Overall, Sonic Rush leaves a very strong impression and comes highly recommended.
+Challenging stages and precision puzzles test players, but the dynamic soundtrack and clever level design more than make up for it.
+Overall, Sonic Rush leaves a lasting impression and comes highly recommended.

 References